Mathematics (Minor)

 Career Outlook

 Mathematics is foundational and can be applied to many different types of careers.
 Math is a crucial part of engineering, life sciences, business, physics, economics and social sciences.
-These are just a few of the top careers possible with a minor in mathematics:
+A mathematics minor can be tailored to enhance a variety of top careers, including:

 Example Careers